-- Create 2 different but equal non-overlapping campaigns
+- Create 2 separate (but equal) non-overlapping campaigns

 - Campaign A will serve your “normal” ad

 Campaign B will serve a Public Service Announcement ad

 - Run both campaigns for a few weeks